alanng10/class-lang/Docue/Article/Word/a.md

 Word "arg" has meaning that is parameter any.

+Word "width" has meaning that is field count.

 Word "main" has meaning that is thread loop.

 Word "exit" has meaning that is out of main.